-ROLE DESCRIPTION GATEWAY COORDINATION AGENCY (GCA) The Gateway Coordination Agency (GCA) administers the Gateway Review process for the nominated asset type (capital infrastructure, ICT or recurrent).
+ROLE DESCRIPTION GATEWAY COORDINATION AGENCY (GCA) The agency identified in the NSW Gateway Policy as responsible for the Gateway Review processes, procedures, advice and reporting for either infrastructure, recurrent or ICT projects.
+The Gateway Coordination Agency (GCA) administers the Gateway Review process for the nominated asset type (capital infrastructure, ICT or recurrent).
 The Head of Investor Assurance within the GCA ensures systems, processes and resources are in place to facilitate successful Gateway Review processes and outcomes.
 The GCA is responsible for providing reports, briefings and commentary to the NSW Cabinet on the outcomes of Gateway Reviews.
-GCA REVIEW MANAGER The GCA representative responsible for guiding the implementation of the Gateway Review.
+GCA REVIEW MANAGER The senior GCA representative responsible for guiding the implementation of the Gateway Review.
 The GCA Review Manager has Cabinet level reporting responsibilities for project assurance.
 The GCA Review Manager directs and manages the process of the Review, but does not participate in the Review itself.
-DELIVERY AGENCY HEAD The Secretary or CEO of the delivery agency responsible for the project.
-SENIOR RESPONSIBLE OFFICER (SRO) The delivery agency's nominated senior executive with strategic responsibility and the single point of overall accountability for a project.
+DELIVERY AGENCY HEAD The Secretary or CEO of the Delivery (or Accountable) Agency responsible for the project.
+SENIOR RESPONSIBLE OFFICER (SRO) The Delivery Agency's nominated senior executive with strategic responsibility and the single point of overall accountability for a project.
 The SRO receives the Review Report from GCA for action, is debriefed by the Review Team Leader and the GCA Review Manager following the Review.
 The SRO may also be referred to as the Project Sponsor.
-DELIVERY AGENCY'S PROJECT DIRECTOR The delivery agency's nominated Project Director arranges access to the relevant project documentation and drafts the interview schedule for the Review Team.
+SROs are not to contact the Review Team outside the protocols set by the GCA, including following the Review.
+DELIVERY AGENCY'S PROJECT DIRECTOR The Delivery Agency's nominated Project Director arranges access to the relevant project documentation and drafts the interview schedule for the Review Team.
 The Project Director takes an active part in the Gateway Review interviews and assists in responding to the GCA Review Manager and Review Team requests.
+The Project Director must ensure they and their team do not initiate contact with the Review Team outside the protocols of the Review.
+There is no 'informal' communication permitted.
 REVIEW TEAM LEADER (RTL) The RTL is appointed by the GCA Review Manager and leads the independent Review Team for the Review.
 The RTL acts as Chair for the Project Briefing and interview days and has primary responsibility for delivering a high quality, consolidated Review Report using the appropriate template.
 The RTL acts as the point of contact between the Review Team and the GCA Review Manager.
-If agreed by the GCA Review Manager, the RTL may act as the liaison between the Review Team and the delivery agency's SRO and/or Project Director.
-The RTL provides the Review debrief to the GCA and the delivery agency's SRO on behalf of the Review Team.
+If agreed by the GCA Review Manager, the RTL may act as the liaison between the Review Team and the Delivery Agency's SRO and/or Project Director, however, this only extends to logistics to organise reviews or clarify Review Team requirements.
+There is no ' informal ' aspect to Reviews and specifics of the Review Report commentary or recommendations are not to be discussed outside the protocols set by the GCA, including with Agency Heads or SROs.
+The RTL provides the debrief to the GCA and the Delivery Agency's SRO on behalf of the Review Team.
 REVIEW TEAM MEMBER Provides the benefit of their independent and specialist expertise and advice in the Review of the project, focusing on issues appropriate to the project's lifecycle stage and the level of development and delivery confidence.
-Each Review Team member participates in the project briefing and interviews, and contributes to the Review Report and recommendations.
-STAKEHOLDER Organisations, groups or individuals, either internal or external to government, that are impacted by the project.
+Each Review Team Member participates in the project briefing and interviews and contributes to the Review Report and recommendations.
+STAKEHOLDER Organisations, groups or individuals, either internal or external to government, that are impacted by the project and may be interviewed at the discretion of the Review Team Leader.